-- Energy Transfer will be a wholly owned subsidiary of Heritage Propane Partners, L.P. - There will be approximately 32,937,950 common and class D units outstanding.
-The class D units are a new class of our units that will be issued in the Energy Transfer transaction. - La Grange Energy will own 12,140,719 common and class D units.
-La Grange will be issued a number of common units equal to 19.99% of the number of common units outstanding immediately prior to the Energy Transfer transaction (excluding the 4,426,916 common units held by Heritage Holdings) after giving effect to this offering.
-The remainder of the units will consist of class D units.
-The class D units will be similar to the common units and will be entitled to the same cash distributions as common units, provided that the class D units' right to share in quarterly cash distributions and distributions on liquidation will be subordinated to our common units' right to share in quarterly cash distributions and distributions.
+- Energy Transfer will be a wholly owned subsidiary of Heritage Propane Partners, L.P. - There will be approximately 26,722,234 common units and 7,721,542 class D units outstanding.
+The class D units are a new class of our units that will be issued in the Energy Transfer transaction. - La Grange Energy will own 4,419,177 common units and all 7,721,542 class D units.
+The class D units will be similar to the common units and will be entitled to the same cash distributions as common units, provided that the class D units' right to share in quarterly cash distributions and distributions on liquidation will be subordinated to our common units' right to share in quarterly cash distributions and distributions on liquidation.
 The class D units will be converted into an equal number of common units following the approval by our unitholders of such conversion, and we will be obligated to seek this approval by our unitholders promptly after the closing of the Energy Transfer transaction. - La Grange Energy will also own all 3,742,515 special units, a new class of our units that will be issued in the Energy Transfer transaction.
 The special units will be non-voting and will not be entitled to share in any partnership distributions.
 The special units will be converted into an equal number of common units following the occurrence of both: (1) the approval by our unitholders of such conversion and (2) the Bossier Pipeline becoming commercially operational, which we expect to occur by mid-2004.
 We will be obligated to seek this approval by our unitholders promptly after the closing of the Energy Transfer transaction. - In connection with the Energy Transfer transaction, Heritage Holdings will become one of our wholly owned subsidiaries, and its 4,426,916 common units will be converted into an equal number of class E units, a new class of our units.
 These class E units will be the only outstanding class E units.
 The class E units will be pledged to secure the \$50 million promissory note that we will issue to the current owners as part of the purchase price for Heritage Holdings.
 These class E units will be entitled to aggregate cash distributions equal to 11.1% of the total amount of cash distributed to all unitholders, including the class E unitholders, up to \$2.82 per unit per year. - There will be 1,000,000 class C units outstanding.
 The class C units are entitled to receive any cash distributions to which the incentive distribution rights are entitled as a result of our receiving proceeds from outstanding litigation filed by us.
 The class C units are not entitled to any other distributions, do not generally have voting rights and are not convertible into any other class of units.